-(c) The operator terminate well stimulation treatment soon as it is safe to do so after it determines, or is informed by the Division, that any of the conditions of subdivision (a) are not being met,
+(c) The operator shall terminate well stimulation treatment as soon as it is safe to do so after it determines, or is informed by the Division, that any of the conditions of subdivision (a) are not being met,

-NOTE: Authority cited: Section 3013, Public Resources Code.
-Reference: Section 3106, Public Resources Code.
+NOTE: Authority cited: Sections 3013 and 3160, Public Resources Code.
+Reference: Sections 3106 and 3160, Public Resources Code.